mitchell-wu/stats_machine_learning_project/README.md

 <a name="future-work"></a>
 ## Future Work
-Future enhancements include adding more variables like ticket policies and exploring models for specific routes.
+Future enhancements include adding more variables like ticket policies and exploring models for other routes.